History of Natchez, Mississippi: Antebellum (1783–1860)

 Commercial Bank in downtown Natchez, established in 1836, is built in the Greek Revival style of architecture.
 The banker lived in a house to the rear of the structure.
 The building is listed on the National Register of Historic Places.

-The Natchez District, along with the Sea Islands of South Carolina and Georgia, pioneered cotton agriculture in the United States.
+The Natchez District, along with the Sea Islands of South Carolina and Georgia, became an early center of large-scale cotton cultivation built on enslaved labor.
 Until new hybridized breeds of short-staple cotton were created in the early nineteenth century, it was unprofitable to grow cotton in the United States anywhere other than those two areas.
-Although South Carolina had dominated the cotton plantation culture in the eighteenth century and early in the Antebellum South, it was the Natchez District which first experimented with hybridization, making the cotton boom possible.
-Historians attribute the major part of the expansion of cotton in the Deep South to Eli Whitney's development of the cotton gin; it lowered processing costs for short-staple cotton, making this profitable for cultivation.
+Although South Carolina had previously dominated the plantation-based cotton economy in the eighteenth century and early in the Antebellum South, it was the Natchez District that first experimented with hybridization, making the cotton boom possible.
+Historians attribute most of the expansion of cotton in the Deep South to Eli Whitney's development of the cotton gin; it lowered processing costs for short-staple cotton, making cultivation profitable.
 It was the kind of cotton that could be grown on uplands and throughout the Black Belt of the Deep South.
-Development of cotton plantations expanded rapidly, increasing demand for slaves in the South.
+The rapid expansion of cotton plantations intensified the domestic slave trade and increased demand for enslaved labor.
 They were sold in the domestic slave trade chiefly from the Upper South.

-The growth of the cotton industry attracted many new white settlers to Mississippi, who competed with the Choctaw for their land.
-Despite land cessions, the settlers continued to encroach on Choctaw territory, leading to conflict.
+The expansion of the cotton economy drew increasing numbers of white settlers into Choctaw lands, who competed with the Choctaw for their land.
+Even after coerced land cessions, the settlers continued to encroach on Choctaw territory, leading to conflict.
 With the election of President Andrew Jackson in 1828, he pressed for Indian removal, gaining Congressional passage of an act authorizing that in 1830.
-Starting with the Choctaw, the government began removal of Southeastern Indians in 1831 to lands west of the Mississippi River in Indian Territory.
-Nearly 15,000 Choctaw left their traditional homeland over the next two years.
+Beginning with the Choctaw, the federal government forcibly removed Southeastern Indigenous nations in 1831 to lands west of the Mississippi River in Indian Territory.
+Nearly 15,000 Choctaw people were displaced from their homeland over the next two years.